Unified Interpretation of Scalegenesis in Conformally Extended Standard Models: Introduction

+Thus this kind of the conformal extension for the SM, namely, the Higgs-portal scalegenesis is thought to form a {\it universality class}, in a sense of the universal low-energy effective theory and related phenomenology.

-Another remark one should note is that even in such a Higgs-portal scalegenesis, actually the main focus on the realization of the EWSB is just going to be moved from the origin of the Higgs mass itself to the origin of the portal coupling because the latter somehow has to be ``negative''.
-Even working in Coleman-Weinberg mechanism~\cite{Coleman:1973jx}, one needs to require the portal coupling to be ``negative'' by hand, otherwise, none of the models can realize the EWSB (see, e.g., \cite{Sannino:2015wka}, and references therein)~\cite{B-L}: CW mechanism cannot simply be applied to generate the EW scale since required parameters cannot be compatible to the observed values.
+Even in such a Higgs-portal scalegenesis, actually, the main focus on the realization of the EWSB is just going to be moved from the origin of the Higgs mass itself to the origin of the portal coupling because the latter somehow has to be ``negative''.
+Even working in CW mechanism~\cite{Coleman:1973jx}, one needs to require the portal coupling to be ``negative'' by hand, otherwise, none of the models can realize the EWSB (see, e.g., \cite{Sannino:2015wka}, and references therein)~\footnote{It has been discussed in~\cite{Iso:2012jn,Hashimoto:2014ela} that without a bare Higgs portal coupling, a mixing effect between the hypercharge gauge and a newly introduced gauge $(B-L)$ bosons can radiatively generate the portal coupling between the $B-L$ Higgs (regarded as a dilaton in that case) and the SM-like Higgs at the two-loop level.
+However, because of the higher loop-induced coupling, its size is quite small ($\sim O(10^{-3})$), which is required to realize the $B-L$ breaking at TeV scale, hence the mixing strength with the SM-like Higgs gets small enough as well, so that the predicted light dilaton couplings to diEW and diHiggs bosons will be negligibly smaller than other models having the sizable (negative) Higgs portal coupling (by hand) at tree-level.
+To this respect, we may exclude this kind of radiative generation scenarios from the universality class that we presently work on.}: CW mechanism cannot simply be applied to generate the EW scale since required parameters cannot be compatible to the observed values.

 This fact implies the necessity for the dynamical origin for both of the scale and Higgs portal coupling generations including the negative sign to answer the origin of mass as a scenario completion.
 Furthermore, it should give a definite phenomenological consequence distinguishable in a sense of a unified category for the Higgs-portal scalegenesis.